Spiti Valley vs Ladakh: Which Himalayan Cold Desert Is Right for You?

 Crowd Levels

 Spiti sees maybe 50,000 tourists per year, mostly Indian bikers and a handful of foreign trekkers.
-Outside of July-August peak, you'll have monasteries to yourself.
-Chandratal Lake camping area gets busy on weekends but that's about it.
+Outside the July-August peak, you'll have monasteries to yourself.
+The Chandratal Lake camping area gets busy on weekends, but that's about the extent of it.

-Ladakh gets 300,000+ tourists annually.
+Ladakh draws 300,000+ tourists annually.
 Leh's main bazaar is packed June-August.
-Pangong Lake (thanks to the Bollywood film 3 Idiots) has become a selfie circus.
-But go to Zanskar or Hanle and you're alone again.
+Pangong Lake — thanks to the Bollywood film 3 Idiots — has become a selfie circus.
+But head to Zanskar or Hanle and you're alone again.

 Verdict: Spiti for solitude.
 Ladakh depends on where you go.